meefen/academic-kickstart/content/post/week9.md

 #### 3.1.
 Data wrangling challenge

 First, use the [Hypothesis data exporting tool](https://jonudell.info/h/facet/) to extract some sample data from our group.
-Please choose the CSV format as it is the most helpful format for this activity.
+You will need to access your API token [here](https://hypothes.is/account/developer) if you wish to export data from your private groups.
+Please choose the `CSV` format as it is the most helpful format for this activity.

 Transform the exported data to a format that works for Gephi or a tool of your choice.
 Consult with the first reading and Gephi tutorials for information about acceptable formats.